BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/README.md

 # Lab 01 - Ingestion with Glue

-In this Lab we will create a schema from your data optimized for analytics and place the result in an S3 bucket based data lake.
+In this Lab we will create a schema from your data optimized for analytics and place the result in an S3 bucket-based data lake.

 ## Before you begin